 |PanGazer – setting North|

-When viewing images it is often helpful to know where North is in the image; for example, PanGazer will (optionally) overlay compass points on image views if the bearing of the centre of the image is known; this tells you the direction you are viewing.
+When viewing images it is often useful to know where North is in the image; for example, PanGazer will (optionally) overlay compass points on image views if the bearing of the centre of the image is known; this tells you the direction you are viewing.

 Further, some applications (e.g., Google Maps and Street View) require that the position of North be known if you use them to share spherical images.
-It is strongly recommended that you set North for any spherical image that you save for other people to view, as otherwise North will be assumed to be at the centre of the image – which will usually be wrong.
+It is strongly recommended, therefore, that you set North for any spherical image that you save for other people to view, as otherwise North will be assumed to be at the centre of the image – which will usually be wrong.

 Some dedicated-360° cameras (e.g., the Ricoh Theta) record the camera bearing in XMP metadata and PanGazer will use this to set North; in this case, you should normally see compass bearings overlaid at the top of the screen and the status at top right will show a Bearing (rather than Yaw), and you do not then need to set North unless the value is incorrect (perhaps because the camera compass was not calibrated).

 However, panoramas constructed from multiple images (e.g., drone spherical panoramas) do not have the image bearing recorded.
 Even though drones know where they are and which direction they are pointing (and usually record those data), as far as I know no stitching application preserves the direction data.